© 2009 – 2017 Gwen Dewar, Ph.D., all rights reserved

 Call it an empathy gap, or call it a failure of imagination.
+We have trouble relating to situations that involve emotions or feelings that we aren’t currently experiencing.

 But to really grasp the power of the empathy gap, first consider how it influences decisions we make about our own, future selves.